As part of a new series on eFinancialCareers, an experienced graduate recruiter is willing to answer some of your careers-related questions

 Nadia Capy-Osgood is a seasoned graduate recruiter who’s worked at various investment banks and is now a project manager for Graduate Solutions, an independent firm which operates graduate recruitment programmes for different firms in the City.

-If you have a graduate career issue, send it to us at email@example.com, with ‘Graduate careers query’ in the subject line.
-We’ll forward two of your queries a month to Nadia, who will respond with advice that we’ll publish on the site.
-Your identity will remain anonymous throughout.
+If you have a graduate career issue, send it to us at email@example.com, with ‘Graduate careers coach’ in the subject line.
+We’ll forward two of your questions a month to Nadia, who will respond with advice on that plus two follow-up questions.
+The thread will be posted on the site and your identity will remain anonymous throughout.